-- (1) The safe limit of approach distances listed in Table 1 do not apply to a transported load, equipment, or building that is transported under energized overhead power lines. - (2) If the total height, including equipment transporting it, is less than 4.15 m, the load can be moved under lines. - (3) If the height of the equipment, building, or object exceeds 4.15 m and the equipment, building, or object must be moved under overhead power lines or communication lines, the following precautions shall be taken: - (a) the person or persons responsible for moving the equipment, building, or object shall contact the operator of the overhead lines before the move is begun and request assistance; - (b) the operator of the overhead lines shall comply with the request for assistance as soon as possible; and - (c) the operator of the overhead lines shall provide assistance in accordance with the requirements of the Occupational Health and Safety Act and the Safety Codes Act.
+- (1) The safe limit of approach distances listed in Table 1 do not apply to a transported load, equipment, or building that is transported under energized overhead power lines. - (2) If the total height, including equipment transporting it, is less than 4.15 m, the load can be moved under lines. - (3) If the height of the equipment, building, or object exceeds 4.15 m and the equipment, building, or object must be moved under overhead power lines or communication lines, the following precautions shall be taken: - a) the person or persons responsible for moving the equipment, building, or object shall contact the operators of the overhead lines before the move has started and request assistance; - b) the operators of the overhead lines shall comply with the request for assistance as soon as possible; and - c) the operators of the overhead lines shall provide assistance in accordance with the requirements of the Occupational Health and Safety Act and the Safety Codes Act.

-△ 2-020 Excavation Activities in the Vicinity of Underground Power Lines (See Appendix B.)
+2-020 Excavation Activities in the Vicinity of Underground Power Lines (See Appendix B.)

-- (1) Before an excavation is started, the person responsible for the excavation shall contact the operator of the underground cables in the area to determine if underground cables are present at the excavation site. - (2) Before an excavation is commenced, the operator of the underground cables located at the proposed excavation site shall identify and mark any underground cables that could be interfered with when the excavation is undertaken. - (3) The person responsible for an excavation shall ensure that no excavations are undertaken within 1 m of any underground utility cable unless: - (a) the excavation is done under the control of the operator of the underground cables; and - (b) the excavation method is acceptable.
+- (1) Before an excavation is started, the person responsible for the excavation shall contact the operator of the underground cables in the area to determine: - (a) if underground cables are present at the excavation site; - (b) if direct supervision is required during the excavation activity; and - (c) if specific safety measures are required to complete the excavation activity. - (2) Before an excavation is commenced, the operator of the underground cables shall identify and mark any underground cables that could be interfered with when the excavation is undertaken at the proposed excavation site. - (3) The person responsible for an excavation shall ensure that no excavations are undertaken within 1 m of any underground utility cable unless: - (a) the excavation is done under the care and control of the operator of the underground cables; and - (b) the excavation method is acceptable.

-△ 2-022 Amusement Rides and High Equipment
+2-022 Amusement Rides and High Equipment